e2nIEE/pandapower-qgis/README.md

 the network will be grayed out.
 If this option is not selected, the different voltage levels are colored in different colors.

-#### • Select save folder
-If no folder is selected the network will be loaded into QGIS from memory.
-The network then can not be edited directly.
-If a folder is selected each layer will be saved there as a GeoJSON file and then loaded into QGIS.
-The network can then be edited directly from within QGIS.
-It is recommended to select a save folder.

 ---

 ### Editing the network in QGIS